KPI Tree

 You do not need a warehouse to have metric accountability.

-Most accountability and BI tools assume you have a data warehouse, a data team, and months to spare.
-Your team tracks KPIs in a spreadsheet because it works.
-KPI Tree meets you where you are.
-Provide a spreadsheet ID, optionally choose a sheet tab, and map your columns.
-Metric trees with ownership, causal relationships, and action plans are live in under ten minutes.
-Weekly revenue, pipeline coverage, activation rates, NPS scores: if it is in a sheet, it works.
+Most accountability and BI tools assume you already have a warehouse, a data team and a quarter to spare.
+Your team tracks its KPIs in a sheet because it works.
+KPI Tree meets you there.
+Paste a spreadsheet ID, optionally pick a tab, and map your columns.
+A metric tree with causal drivers, RACI ownership and action plans is live in minutes.
+Weekly revenue, pipeline coverage, activation rate, NPS: if it is in a sheet, it works.
 The warehouse can come later.
-Accountability starts now.
+The accountability starts now.

-• Connect with a spreadsheet ID and optional sheet tab name
+• Connect with a spreadsheet ID and an optional sheet tab name

-• Weekly revenue, activation rates, NPS, pipeline: if it is in a sheet, it works
+• Weekly revenue, activation rate, NPS, pipeline coverage: if it is in a sheet, it works

 Your spreadsheet stays the source of truth.

-• Syncs on a configurable schedule: hourly, daily, or weekly
+• Reads on a schedule you choose: hourly, daily or weekly

-Graduate to a warehouse when you are ready, without starting over.
+Graduate to a warehouse without rebuilding your tree.

-• BigQuery, Snowflake, and all supported warehouses available as upgrade paths
+• BigQuery, Snowflake, PostgreSQL and every supported source available as a target

-• Mix sources: keep some metrics on Sheets, move others to the warehouse
+• Mix sources on one tree: some metrics on Sheets, others on the warehouse

 How KPI Tree uses Google Sheets differently

-Other accountability tools require a warehouse before you can start.
-KPI Tree treats Google Sheets with the same seriousness: scheduled syncs, statistical monitoring, ownership, causal trees, and action plans.
-Your spreadsheet is not a workaround.
-It is a legitimate starting point.
+Other accountability tools demand a warehouse before you can begin.
+KPI Tree reads a sheet with the same seriousness as a warehouse: scheduled reads, statistical monitoring, RACI ownership, causal trees and action plans.
+Your spreadsheet is not a workaround, it is a real starting point.

 Common questions

-A spreadsheet ID (the long string in the Google Sheets URL).
-Optionally, a sheet tab name if you want to read from a specific tab instead of the first sheet.
-Headers are detected by default but can be turned off if your data starts on row one without a header row.
+A spreadsheet ID (the long string in the Google Sheets URL) and, optionally, a sheet tab name if you want a specific tab instead of the first one.
+Headers are detected by default and can be turned off for sheets that begin with data on row one.
+If a column mixes numbers and text, there is an option to read every column as text so the sheet still imports cleanly.

-No. KPI Tree connects directly to Google Sheets and treats it as a first-class data source.
-If your metrics live in a spreadsheet today, you can have metric trees with ownership, causal relationships, and action plans in under ten minutes.
-A warehouse is optional.
-You can add one later if your needs grow, and everything you have built carries over automatically.
+No. KPI Tree connects directly to Google Sheets and reads it as a first-class source.
+If your metrics live in a spreadsheet today, you can have a metric tree with causal drivers, RACI ownership and action plans in minutes.
+A warehouse is optional and can come later, at which point you re-point the metric at the new source and keep the structure you built.

-KPI Tree syncs your data on a configurable schedule: hourly, daily, or weekly.
-When you update the spreadsheet, KPI Tree picks up the changes on the next sync.
-Update however you like, whether manually, via Google Forms, Zapier, Apps Script, or any other method.
-No exports or manual imports needed.
+KPI Tree reads the sheet on a schedule you choose, hourly, daily or weekly, and picks up your changes on the next read.
+Update however you like, whether by hand, through Google Forms, via Zapier, with Apps Script or any other method.
+There are no exports or manual imports.

 Yes.
-KPI Tree builds metric trees across all your data sources.
-A single tree can include metrics from Google Sheets alongside metrics from BigQuery, Snowflake, PostgreSQL, or any other supported integration.
-Each metric carries its own ownership regardless of where the data lives.
+Each metric carries its own connection, so a single tree can include metrics read from Google Sheets alongside metrics from BigQuery, Snowflake, PostgreSQL or any other supported source.
+Ownership and causal edges live on the metric regardless of where its data comes from.

 Your spreadsheet data is ready.
 Give it the structure it deserves.

-Connect Google Sheets to KPI Tree in under ten minutes.
-No warehouse, no engineering, no months of setup.
-Start with the data your team already maintains and give every metric an owner, a cause, and an action plan.
+Connect Google Sheets to KPI Tree in minutes.
+No warehouse, no engineering, no data project.
+Start with the sheet your team already maintains and give every metric a driver, an owner and an action plan, then swap in a warehouse when you are ready.

 Experience That Matters